Local Node Differential Privacy: Introduction

 We draw most heavily from work on local privacy and central-model node privacy.
 We briefly review key results in these areas as well as seemingly related lines of work that differ from ours in significant ways.

-Differential privacy for graphs---in the setting of edge privacy---was introduced by \cite{NissimRS07}.
-The first nontrivial node-private algorithms appeared concurrently in \cite{BlockiBDS13,ChenZ13,KasiviswanathanNRS13}: they achieved accuracy under a structural promise (e.g., bounded maximum degree) and then used Lipschitz extensions and projections to extend privacy to all graphs while retaining accuracy on instances satisfying the promise.
-This paradigm underlies most subsequent work on {\em node privacy,} which is powered by Lipschitz extensions \cite{DayLL16,RaskhodnikovaS16,BorgsCSZ18,CummingsD20,KalemajRST23} and projections \cite{DayLL16,JainSW24}.
-This work covers edge and subgraph counts \cite{BlockiBDS13,ChenZ13,KasiviswanathanNRS13}, degree distribution estimation \cite{DayLL16,RaskhodnikovaS16}, connected component counts \cite{KalemajRST23,JainSW24}, and releasing generalizations of matching \cite{DinitzLLZ25}; and, for distributional tasks, includes parameter estimation for $\ergraph$ graphs \cite{SealfonU21,ChenDHS24}, block models \cite{ChenDDHLS24}, and graphons \cite{BorgsCS15,BorgsCSZ18}.
-Node-private algorithms have also been developed for the streaming (``continual release'') setting \cite{JainSW24}.
+DP for graphs---in the setting of edge privacy---was introduced by \cite{NissimRS07}.
+The first nontrivial node-private algorithms appeared concurrently in \cite{BlockiBDS13,KasiviswanathanNRS13,ChenZ13}: they achieved accuracy under a structural promise (e.g., bounded maximum degree) and then used Lipschitz extensions and projections to extend privacy to all graphs while retaining accuracy on instances satisfying the promise.
+This paradigm underlies most subsequent work on {\em node privacy,} which is powered by Lipschitz extensions \cite{RaskhodnikovaS16,DayLL16,BorgsCSZ18,CummingsD20,KalemajRST23} and projections \cite{DayLL16,JainSW24}.
+This work covers edge and subgraph counts \cite{BlockiBDS13,KasiviswanathanNRS13,ChenZ13}, degree distribution estimation \cite{DayLL16,RaskhodnikovaS16}, connected component counts \cite{KalemajRST23,JainSW24}, and implicit $b$-matchings \cite{DinitzLLZ25}; and, for distributional tasks, includes parameter estimation for $\ergraph$ graphs \cite{SealfonU21,ChenDHS24}, block models \cite{ChenDDHLS24}, and graphons \cite{BorgsCS15,BorgsCSZ18}.
+Node-private algorithms are also known for the \emph{continual release} setting \cite{JainSW24}.
 Our techniques necessarily depart from this approach: the indistinguishability of empty and regular graphs (\cref{lem:hell-empty-dreg}) shows that the usual design paradigm for node-private algorithms fails in the local model.

-Local (LDP) algorithms can be traced back to Warner \cite{Warner65} and were formalized by \cite{DworkMNS16,KasiviswanathanLNRS11,BeimelNO08}.
+Local (LDP) algorithms can be traced back to Warner \cite{Warner65} and were formalized by \cite{DworkMNS16,KasiviswanathanLNRS11,JosephMNR19}.
 Connections to information theory (e.g., entropy, mutual information, and KL divergence) were developed by \cite{DuchiJW13} and extended in \cite{BassilyS15,EdmondsNU20,ChenGKM21}.
 Further investigation revealed the power of interactivity \cite{JosephMNR19} and properties such as advanced grouposition and the equivalence of pure and approximate LDP \cite{BunNS19}.
-LDP has also seen large-scale deployments for tabular data \cite{ErlingssonPK14,BittauEMMRLRKTS17,DingKY17,apple-iconic-scenes23}.
-While we leverage some LDP tools for tabular data, correlations inherent to distributed graph data required developing new algorithmic techniques and new connections to information theory.
+While we leverage some LDP tools for tabular data, correlations inherent to distributed graph data required developing new algorithmic techniques and connections to information theory.